-I am writing on behalf of NASDAQ Futures, Inc. (the "Exchange") to request confidential treatment in accordance with CFTC Regulations 40.8(c) and 145.9 for certain confidential information contained in the Exchange's Rule Certification SR-NFX-2015-87 (the "Submission").
+I am writing on behalf of NASDAQ Futures, Inc. (the "Exchange") to request confidential treatment in accordance with CFTC Regulations 40.8(c) and 145.9 for certain confidential information contained in the Exchange's Rule Certification SR-NFX-2018-51 (the "Submission").

-Specifically, the Exchange is requesting confidential treatment for Confidential Appendix 1 to the Submission, which contains a Cash Market Overview and Analysis of Deliverable Supply (the "Confidential Information") and has been segregated and attached as Confidential Appendix 1 to the Submission in accordance with Commission Regulation 40.8(c)(2).
+Specifically, the Exchange is requesting confidential treatment for the Cash Market Overview and Analysis of the Deliverable Supply (the "Confidential Information") and has been segregated and attached as Confidential Exhibit A to the Submission in accordance with Commission Regulation 40.8(c)(2).
 In accordance with Commission Regulation 40.8(c)(3), the Submission also indicates that the Confidential Information has been segregated.